Fourth Presbyterian Church supports mission outreach efforts in our city and our world.

 The $1 million gift to Joining Hearts and Hands was made from the church’s invested funds and contributed in the amount of $250,000 annually in 2012, 2013, 2014, and 2015.
 During the first two years, the pledge supported mission coworkers in such countries as Ghana, Cuba, Colombia, and Haiti.
 During the latter two years, the gifts supported the South Sudan Education and Peace Initiative.

-The Mission Committee also allocates small grants to global mission projects each year.
-In 2014, Fourth Church financially supported the following programs:
+The World Mission and Social Justice Committee also allocates small grants to world mission projects each year.
+In 2015, Fourth Church financially supported the following programs:

 Africa Circle of Hope Foundation